 Extend OTC Policy Compliance Dates for All Power Plants with Phased Compliance Dates Modified from Alternative 3: Extend the compliance dates for all available OTC units in a phased approach with different compliance dates for Ormond Beach and Redondo Beach than Alternative 3.
 Extend Alamitos Units 3, 4, and 5 for three years until December 31, 2023; Huntington Beach Unit 2 for three years until December 31, 2023; Ormond Beach Units 1 and 2 for three years until December 31, 2023; and Redondo Beach Units 5, 6, and 8 for one year until December 31, 2021.
 Similar to Alternative 3, this alternative would ensure the availability of capacity for contracting during peak months and could simplify contracting efforts by aligning with resource adequacy requirements and procurement timelines.
 This alternative would provide a “bridge” of roughly 3,740 MW in 2021 and roughly 2,230 MW in 2022 and 2023 as the 3,300 MW of new procurement comes online by 2023.
 This alternative is partly responsive to comments from the city mayors of Redondo Beach and Hermosa Beach to the State Water Board on November 19, 2019.
 Both cities expressed opposition to an extension of Redondo Beach’s OTC Policy compliance date.
 Extending Redondo Beach for one year would ensure the availability of that capacity for contracting during 2021.
 Additionally, the State Water Board received a comment from the Oxnard City Manager on November 18, 2019, noting support for an extension of Ormond Beach Units 1 and 2 if Oxnard City Council and GenOn California South, GP (GenOn) agree on a plan to perform comprehensive decommissioning, dismantling, and remediation of the site.
 A representative from the City of Oxnard provided comment at the January 23, 2020 SACCWIS meeting stating that the Oxnard City Council unanimously approved a proposed plan for the decommissioning and remediation of Ormond Beach.

 At the January 23, 2020 meeting, the SACCWIS approved Alternative 4 as its preferred recommendation to the State Water Board.
+In formulating alternatives for the Amendment, the recommendations of the SACCWIS were afforded significant weight due to the unanimous recommendation of the energy agencies in accordance with Section 3.B.(5) of the OTC Policy.
+The proposed extensions of Alternative 4 are part of a “least regrets” strategy to minimize the risk of an electrical shortage, which is consistent with the CPUC’s responsibility to ensure safe and reliable electric service.
+The CPUC determines the difficult balance of having too few system resources, which could lead to actual energy shortages or and/or market manipulation opportunities for owners of system resources (leading to risk of additional ratepayer costs) versus having an excess of system resources available, which also could lead to unnecessary ratepayer costs.
+Therefore, the SACCWIS, informed by the CPUC and the CAISO’s analyses, is fulfilling its responsibility under the OTC Policy by recommending extensions to the compliance dates of the four OTC facilities mentioned above to bridge the gap of the projected electrical shortfall while new procurement comes online to ensure grid reliability through 2023.

 In addition to the technical studies, decisions, and reports listed above that were reviewed in developing the SACCWIS alternatives, other factors and new information acquired after preparation of the January 23, 2020 SACCWIS Report that should be considered are discussed below.